Process

 Examples of when to use snippets:

-These templates can be used for short-form, paragraph-length content or for longer-form content.
+These apps can be used for short-form, paragraph-length content or for longer-form content.
 Formatting can be preserved through customization to include links, bullet points, and placeholders for dynamic content.

 For Deedi Brown, the Senior Editor and Content Strategist at Ellevest, Writer’s snippets best serve the company in their disclosures practice.